gautammsuthar/commclassroomBackend/docs/readme.md

 ## Review Module
-review module deals with everything related to reviews of a course
+Review module deals with everything related to reviews of a course

 - Routes
   - to list all reviews by a user